-Roasted Thanksgiving Turkey.
-Here is an EASY and Stress-free method to roasting a Turkey!
-Cooking a whole turkey for Thanksgiving can be intimidating or even overwhelming for some of us cooks, but with shortcuts and no-fuss tips, helps take the pressure out of the holiday!
+How to Roast a Thanksgiving Turkey?
+Our stress-free method for Roasted Thanksgiving Turkey is EASY to follow along with great tips for roasting a Turkey!
+Cooking a whole turkey for Thanksgiving can be intimidating or even overwhelming for some of us cooks, but shortcuts and no-fuss tips help take the pressure out of the holiday!

 Whether it’s your first time making a Thanksgiving turkey or just looking to simplify the cooking process; look no further!

 When it comes to roasting a Thanksgiving turkey, my husband Joe does it best!

 Nothing fancy to his method, just a simple and easy prep to clean and stuff the turkey with a few vegetables, and into the oven it goes.